JonyEpsilon/gorilla-repl/doc/renderer.md

 wrapper types if need be.

 Let's make the discussion concrete by considering a renderer for a fictional 2D-matrix library.
-Let's say this library has a couple of functions `multiply` and `inverse` for manipulating matrices.
-The matrices are stored as simple nested Clojure vectors.
-The library functions take nested vectors and return nested vectors.
-As discussed in the first two points of the list above, these values will be rendered by the default renderer as nested vectors.
+Let's say this library has functions for manipulating matrices that are stored as simple nested Clojure vectors.
+As discussed in the first two points of the list above, these library functions know nothing about rendering, and the values will be rendered by the default renderer as simple nested vectors.
 We will implement two view functions for these matrices `matrix-form` and `abridged-matrix-form` (catchy name, eh?).
 Both will format the matrices as a 2D grid, and the latter will only show a subset of the data, suitable for large matrices.
 The rendering code might look like:
 ```clojure